 They also highlighted that today only 16% of Learning and Development spending is allocated to instructor delivery vs. 21% in 2011 and 33% in 2006.

-There is also a huge shift in content strategy, which is shifting resources away from instructor lead training towards online and on the job learning where in 2015;
+There is also a huge shift in content strategy, which is shifting resources away from instructor lead training towards online and on the job learning, illustrated by, in 2015;

 - 15% on the job and 13% through collaboration which are also rapidly growing areas.

-These trends and this data suggest that we are at a tipping point!
+These trends and this data suggest that, in the new world of work, we are at a tipping point!

 Reinforcing the critical importance of a corporation becoming, what Peter Senge termed the Learning Organization; an organization skilled at creating, acquiring, and transferring knowledge, and at modifying its behavior to reflect new knowledge and insights.

-Interestingly, the confluence of the five trends disrupting the conventional corporate learning paradigm is also seeing the emergence of very cost effective learning platforms, promising to be “the solution” yet, when tested, are mostly still at the minimal viable product stage.
+Interestingly, the confluence of the five trends disrupting the conventional corporate learning paradigm is also seeing the emergence of very cost-effective learning platforms, popular with digital natives. promising to be “the solution.”
+Yet, when tested, they are mostly still at the minimal viable product stage.

 And, here’s the point; if innovation is one of the key competitive strategies in today’s corporate environment, and if one of the key critical success factors for corporate success is to focus on creating value through change, then corporations have the opportunity to use a “both (technology)/and (people)” blended approach.

-Doing this strategically, systemically and effectively will unlock, mobilize and harness people’s collective genius, and empower people and teams to successfully drive and deliver the changes that result in breakthrough innovation that disrupts corporate learning.
+Doing this will unlock, mobilize and harness people’s collective genius, and empower people and teams to successfully drive and deliver the changes that result in breakthrough innovation that disrupts corporate learning.

 What to do about it?

-This suggests that corporations can choose to enhance their internal capability and shift towards;
+This suggests that corporations, in entering the new world of work, can choose to enhance their internal capability and shift towards;

 - Empowering and enabling people and teams to become “agile learners” bringing content specific and experiential learning processes into daily working operations to encourage peer, and team learning and development that they own and control.

 Yet, historically, the majority of corporate learning programs seem to have not progressed much further from the “classroom” and academic disciplined approaches that have little relationship to the real world.
-That are often been subject and event based, and run in isolation to the business enterprises’ mission, strategic intent and delivery of goals and/or concrete outcomes.
+That is often been subject and event-based, and run in isolation to the business enterprises’ mission, strategic intent and delivery of goals and/or concrete outcomes.

 The ultimate and most impactful corporate learning solution will embody a contextualized blend and combination of the most relevant content, delivery options and experiential choices outlined below;